pollingerMaxi/old_data/Readme.markdown

 Adcase.io  - Rich media, debug and modern tags for DFP
 ======================================================

+Adcase.io script simplifies the use of both Rich Media and display creatives in Double Click for Publishers (DFP).
+It provides [an application](https://builder.adcase.io) to help build rich media creatives that work seamlessly in DFP, with no technical coding knowledge.

+It provides a high performance solution for secure safeframe, single request, single page app HTML5 creatives.

+Adcase.io can be implemented with standard DFP tags (light version) anf full new modern dfp tags (full version) It also provides debug screens for both desktop and mobile web, that work on actual mobile devices.

 This is not an official Google product, and it is also not officially supported by Google.

-Adcase script simplifies the use of both Rich Media and display creatives in Double Click for Publishers (DFP).

-It provides a high performance solution for safeframe, single request, single page app HTML5 creatives.

-It also provides debug screens for both desktop and mobile web, that work on actual mobile devices.

 * [About Adcase.io](https://github.com/Adcase/adcase.js/wiki/home)
 * [Light version](https://github.com/Adcase/adcase.js/wiki/light)